Shopify/slate/packages/slate-cli/README.md

 1. clone this repo
 2. `npm install`
 3. `sudo npm link` -> links this project to your global npm directory
+4. Navgate to a new (empty) directory where you would like to scaffold a new theme
-4. type `slate new theme` or `slate -v` in the console to test functionality
+4. type `slate new theme`
-5. There is no 5 yet...
+5. fill out the information as instructed... (so far just config.yml stuff)